Thomas J. Watson: Dealings with Nazi Germany

 Because of his strong feelings about the issue, Watson wanted to return his German citation shortly after receiving it.
 When Secretary of State Hull advised him against that course of action, he gave up the idea until the spring of 1940.
 Then Hull refused advice, and Watson sent the medal back in June 1940.
 Dehomag's management disapproved of Watson's action and considered separating from IBM.
 This occurred when Germany declared war on the United States in December 1941, and the German shareholders took custody of the Dehomag operation.
-However, during World War II, IBM subsidiaries in occupied Europe never stopped delivery of punch cards to Dehomag, and documents uncovered show that senior executives at IBM world headquarters in New York took great pains to maintain legal authority over Dehomag's operations and assets through the personal intervention of IBM managers in neutral Switzerland, directed via personal communications and private letters.
+However, during World War II, IBM subsidiaries in occupied Europe never stopped delivery of punch cards to Dehomag, and documents uncovered show that senior executives at IBM world headquarters in New York took great pains to maintain legal authority over Dehomag's operations and assets through the personal intervention of IBM managers in neutral Switzerland, directed via personal communications and private letters, which confirms the close ties between the company’s headquarters and its subsidiaries throughout the war.

 Dealings with the United States

 During this same period, IBM became more deeply involved in the war effort for the U.S., focusing on producing large quantities of data processing equipment for the military and experimenting with analog computers.
-Watson, Sr. also developed the "1% doctrine" for war profits which mandated that IBM receive no more than 1% profit from the sales of military equipment to U.S. Government.
+Watson Sr. also developed the "1% doctrine" for war profits which mandated that IBM receive no more than 1% profit from the sales of military equipment to U.S. Government.
 Watson was one of the few CEOs to develop such a policy.

 In 1941, Watson received the third highest salary and compensation package in the U.S., $517,221, on which he paid 69% in tax.

 Watson had a personal interest in the progress of the war.
 His eldest son, Thomas J. Watson Jr., joined the United States Army Air Corps and became a bomber pilot.
 He was soon hand-picked to become the assistant and personal pilot for General Follet Bradley, who was in charge of all Lend-Lease equipment supplied to the Soviet Union from the United States.
-Watson, Sr.'s youngest son, Arthur K. Watson, also joined the military during the conflict.
+Watson Sr.'s youngest son, Arthur K. Watson, also joined the military during the conflict.

-Post-World War II
+Post–World War II

 Watson worked with local leaders to create a college in the Binghamton area, where IBM was founded and had major plants.
 In 1946, IBM provided land and funding for Triple Cities College, an extension of Syracuse University.
 Later it became known as Harpur College, and eventually evolved into Binghamton University.
-Its school of engineering and applied science is named the Thomas J. Watson College of Engineering and Applied Science.

 After World War II, Watson began work to further the extent of IBM's influence abroad and in 1949, he created the IBM World Trade Corporation in order to oversee IBM's foreign business.

-Watson retired in 1956 and his oldest son, Thomas J. Watson Jr., became IBM's CEO.
-He died on June 19, 1956, in Manhattan, New York City and was buried in Sleepy Hollow Cemetery in Sleepy Hollow, New York.
+Watson retired in May 1956 and his oldest son, Thomas J. Watson Jr., became IBM's CEO.
+Watson Sr. died on June 19, 1956, in Manhattan, New York City, and was buried in Sleepy Hollow Cemetery in Sleepy Hollow, New York.